Montana-Media-Arts/creative-coding-1/modules/week-12/_posts/2017-01-05-multiple-js-files.md

 # Organization with Multiple JS Files

 Before we learn more new coding techniques, first we need to spend a moment discussing code organization when utilizing OOP techniques.
-In the previous examples around OOP, you saw me placing my classes in the `sketch.js` file directly. _I will continue to do this for this course_.
-However, I am doing this to make it possible to keep using the interactive code tools built into the website.
+In the previous examples around OOP, you saw me placing my classes in the `sketch.js` file directly.

+> I will continue to do this for the online code in this course.
+I am doing this to make it possible to keep using the interactive code tools built into the website.

 You may, however, choose to split your classes into _separate_ files.
 By moving your classes into separate files, it becomes easier to organize your code, and to see what is occurring.